Barack Obama Responds To Warmbier’s Death After Criticism From Trump, Parents

-Barack Obama was blamed by Donald Trump for the tragic death of 22-year-old, Otto Warmbier, after he spent 17 months in a North Korea prison.
+Barack Obama was blamed by Donald Trump for the tragic death of 22-year-old Otto Warmbier after he spent 17 months in a North Korea prison.
 It wasn’t just the president who thought Obama was culpable in the death of Warmbier, but the young man’s parents.
 After spending more than a year in a coma, the Ohio student died a week after returning to the United States.
 North Korea claims Otto was given a sleeping pill and was in a comatose state due to botulism.
 Doctors, however, say there was no evidence that he suffered from that condition.
 Moreover, food poisoning doesn’t result in brain damage.

 Deadline reports that Obama’s spokesman, Ned Price, released a statement on the president’s behalf Tuesday regarding the Otto Warmbier’s death.
 He explained that there was “no higher priority no higher priority than securing the release of Americans detained overseas” during the Obama administration.
 Their commitment did mean the release of 10 Americans from North Korean custody while Obama was president.